 Basically this charge makes offering cheaper tariffs an unappealing idea for energy suppliers, even if prices have come down.
 They’d need to pay money to other suppliers rather than continue to make money by keeping prices the same.

 How energy pricing works

 Your energy bills aren't just made up of wholesale energy costs.

 It costs money for suppliers to get energy to you, maintain the grid, pay their staff, and they add a profit margin on top.
 You also pay VAT on energy bills, which is included in there too.

-Here's a breakdown of how energy bills were made up over the last year or so.
-As you can see, wholesale costs make up the bulk of what your bills cost.
+Here's a breakdown of how energy bills were made up during the energy crisis.
+As you can see, wholesale costs make up the bulk of your bill costs.

 These diagrams don't include the Market Stabilisation Charge, because that would only be added if you switch suppliers.